dani-lbnl/camSortXS/README.md

     </td>
     <td>
        <p>
-        This paper proposes camSortXS, a set of computational tools for autonomously sorting X-ray scattering patterns from large image datasets of energy critical materials, imaged using 4 techniques: SAXS, WAXS, GISAXS and GIWAXS.
+        camSortXS is a set of routines for autonomously sort X-ray scattering patterns from large image datasets of energy critical materials, imaged using 4 techniques: SAXS, WAXS, GISAXS and GIWAXS.
 Sorted patterns depend upon deep learning based on TensorFlow and AutoML algorithms.
 The image dataset includes thousands of patterns from real experiments performed by multiple users from a synchrotron-light beamline.
 Each scattering pattern undergoes featurization using 8 methods, including different architectures for deep learning, generating a total of 25 possible representations per pattern.
 These are input to AutoML that creates 5 different classification models per featurization, which are individually evaluated using 7 metrics of performance.
        <p>
       - <a href="https://github.com/dani-lbnl/techwomen/blob/main/Techwomen2021_lesson1.pdf">[Preprint]</a>
        <p>